Rose is a Special Counsel in our Workplace Relations & Safety group specialising in employment and industrial relations.

 Rose has an extensive contract law background, and advises on employment contract and policy strategy.
-She has experience in complex front-end matters, drafting employment agreements, contractor agreements and policies.
+She has experience in complex front-end matters, drafting employment agreements, contractor agreements, policies and bespoke arrangements.

 Rose's recent experience includes:

 #Workplace Relations & Safety